pombredanne/flashlight/README.md

 Use the package.json in the current working directory and find errors and warnings for all dependencies:

     flashlight -w

-## Note
-This is new.
-Please expect and report issues.
-Your feedback is welcome.

-In the future, I will add:

-* Non-zero exit codes when errors are found and warnings when -w is present.
-* Ability to flag modules having any of a list of licenses as errors.
-* Ability to read configuration from a config file and environment variables.
-* Tests

 ## LICENSE
 The MIT License (MIT)